maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You prefer things you own because you rationalize your past choices to protect your sense of self.

+> if the product is unnecessary, like an iPad, there is a great chance the customer will become a fanboy because he had to choose to spend a big chunk of money on it.
+It’s the choosing of one thing over another that leads to narratives about why you did it

+> If you see yourself as the kind of person who owns Apple computers, or who drives hybrids, or who smokes Camels, you’ve been branded.

 ## Argument From Authority